 Consider Alternative Design Systems

 Modular systems are one solution.
 They provide a simple way to expand flexibility while lowering costs and speeding the construction process.
-One example: modular ceiling systems with specialized medical gas and air-conditioning units that can be easily swapped as needs change for treatment rooms and ICUs.
+One example is modular ceiling systems with specialized medical gas equipment and air-conditioning units that can be easily swapped as treatment rooms and ICUs need change.
 Modular systems can also be used for restrooms, storage rooms and additional exam rooms.

 “The quality of modular construction is high, and it makes sense to use it in highly sensitive healthcare facilities and spaces,” Lihony says.